Plagiarism and Academic Misconduct

 In addition to the guidance on the University webpages, the Faculty provides training in the meaning and avoidance of plagiarism in the Information Hub for Undergraduates Moodle course.
 In each year of study, students are required to sign and submit a declaration to confirm that they have seen these resources and are aware of the University policy on academic misconduct.

-Plagiarism is also discussed in the session on ‘How to do a dissertation’ for Part II students and by teachers when preparing students to write long essays.
+Plagiarism is also discussed in the session on ‘How to do a dissertation’ for Part II students and by paper convenors when preparing students to write long essays.

-The University’s definition of academic misconduct sets out clearly the various types of poor scholarly practice.
-The Faculty will investigate and act upon any suspicions of a breach of academic misconduct.
+The Faculty will investigate and act upon any suspicions of a breach of academic misconduct, regardless of whether they are thought to involve a deliberate intention to deceive.
 When detected, this can lead to serious consequences under the Student Discipline Procedure.

-A common pitfall to avoid is acknowledging the work of historians only partially or citing primary source material you have not actually consulted; there is a full discussion of such practices below.
+Plagiarism: a common pitfall to avoid is acknowledging the work of historians only partially or citing primary source material you have not actually consulted; there is a full discussion of such practices below, Section 14.
 In work submitted for assessment, you must leave examiners in no doubt as to which parts of any submission are original, which derivative.

-Plagiarism can utilise many sources and media (books, journals, newspapers, websites, unpublished material, illustrations, data, and the work of other students).
+Plagiarism can utilise many sources and media (books, journals, newspapers, websites, unpublished material, illustrations, and data).
+It applies as much to the inappropriate use of the work of other students as to that of professional historians.
 It can be distinguished in the following ways:

 - quoting directly another person’s language, data or illustrations and suggesting, directly or indirectly, that it is original work by the author

-- paraphrasing sentences, paragraphs or complete arguments of others and presenting it as original work
+- paraphrasing sentences, paragraphs or complete arguments of others and presenting them as original work

 - using ideas taken from someone else without attribution